-Here is a list of the measures that will come into effect next month in order to ensure GDPR compliance across our platform.
+Here is a list of the measures that will come into effect on the 24th of May in order to ensure GDPR compliance across our platform.

 The current public WHOIS system, which is aimed at providing free access to a domain owner’s personal information, is incompatible with the GDPR’s principles.

-For that reason, some registries have taken steps to hide the WHOIS details pertaining to the domains they are managing.
+For that reason, registries and registrars have taken steps to hide the WHOIS details pertaining to the domains they are managing by default.

-Minor updates will be added to the order form to ensure that customers could consent to specific activities such as receiving newsletters or having their data stored outside the European Union.
+Minor updates have been added to the order form to ensure that customers could consent to specific activities such as having their data stored outside the European Economic Area (EEA).

 ResellersPanel’s reseller hosting model is not fully compatible with the GDPR’s data privacy standards.